Billgeorge/blue-challenge/README.md

 This project exposes a set of endpoints for interacting with the resource Character based on the next requirement [Requirement](https://github.com/leo-from-BX/likeDislike).

+## Cors

+The endpoints are protected by cors policy, only the client http://localhost:3000/ can consume without problem.

 ## Run instructions

 In order to run this project in your local is prerequisite to have docker installed in a recent version.